remarkjs/remark/packages/remark-stringify/readme.md

 * `fence` (``'`'`` or `'~'`, default: ``'`'``)
   — marker to use for fenced code
 * `fences` (`boolean`, default: `true`)
+  — use fenced code always;
+  when `false`,
-  — use fenced code always; when `false`, uses fenced code if there is a language defined, if the code is empty, or if it starts or ends in blank lines
+  uses fenced code if there is a language defined, if the code is empty, or if it starts or ends in blank lines
 * `handlers` (`Handlers`, optional)
   — handle particular nodes;
-  see [`mdast-util-to-markdown`][mdast-util-to-markdown] for more info
+  see [`mdast-util-to-markdown`][github-mdast-util-to-markdown] for more info
 * `incrementListMarker` (`boolean`, default: `true`)
   — increment the counter of ordered lists items
 * `join` (`Array<Join>`, optional)
   — how to join blocks;
-  see [`mdast-util-to-markdown`][mdast-util-to-markdown] for more info
+  see [`mdast-util-to-markdown`][github-mdast-util-to-markdown] for more info
 * `listItemIndent` (`'mixed'`, `'one'`, or `'tab'`, default: `'one'`) — how to indent the content of list items;
   either with the size of the bullet plus one space (when `'one'`), a tab stop (`'tab'`), or depending on the item and its parent list: `'mixed'` uses `'one'` if the item and list are tight and `'tab'` otherwise
 * `quote` (`'"'` or `"'"`, default: `'"'`)
   — marker to use for titles
 * `resourceLink` (`boolean`, default: `false`)